SpielmeisterCom/spellCore/docs/guides/concepts_systems/README.md

 So if another system decides that it is time to delete an entity whilst your system is still keeping a reference to one of its components you have successfully entered side effect hell.
 Try to avoid this for your own sake.

-* Manipulating component dictionaries must not be done manually but rather through means provided by the framework.
+* Manipulating component dictionaries must not be done manually but rather through means provided by the framework ([Creating entities dynamically](#!/guide/tutorials_creating_entities_dynamically)).
 Otherwise things might break.

-**TODO: add link to relevant entity/component creation/deletion api documentation**

 ## System execution